blay/blay.se/edgeryders.markdown

 > community to make sure your tax dollars are spent in ways that make
 > simpler living possible.
 >
+> [
+>
-> (Gorenflo, n.d.)
+> @interviewsharer]

-Even though voting levels are declining young people still seem to value the democratic foundations that institutional politics provide.
+Even though voting levels are declining, young people still seem to value the democratic foundations that institutional politics provide.
 As highlighted by this quote:

 > While voting levels have declined in many countries, it is clear that